 Mitigating Circumstances

-The Mitigating Circumstances process is designed to assist students who have been affected by mitigating circumstances during their studies.
+The mitigating circumstances process is designed to assist students who have been affected by mitigating circumstances during their studies.

-For the 2022-23 academic year please see Mitigating Circumstances Policy 2022-23.
+For the 2025-26 academic year please see Mitigating Circumstances Policy 2025-26 and Mitigating Circumstances Policy - Summary of Changes 2025-26.

 Please see the full information below.

-The Mitigating Circumstances procedure set down the process whereby unforeseen circumstances should be brought to the University’s attention, which have prevented a student from submitting an item of assessed work for the published deadline date or from attending an examination, practical, presentation, etc.
+The Mitigating Circumstances procedure sets down the process whereby unforeseen circumstances should be brought to the University’s attention, which have prevented a student from submitting an item of assessed work for the published deadline date or from attending an examination, practical, presentation, etc.

 A claim for Mitigating Circumstances may be submitted in relation to non-attendance at an examination, in class test, presentation etc. and/or non-submission of coursework.

 Mitigating circumstances claims MUST be supported by appropriate, independent documentary evidence.
-Examples of acceptable evidence can be found in the Student Guidance (see separate tab)
+Examples of acceptable evidence can be found in the Student Guidance (see separate tab).

 Academic Registry in collaboration with the Students' Union have also developed comprehensive Student Guidance.
 This is intended to assist you in the completion and submission of your claim and offer helpful and practical guidance on the types of evidence required to support your claim.